rsharifnasab/create_word_cloud/README.md

-+ if stop words didnt removed automatically, set STOP_WORD_CLEAN to "manual" in config.py
++ if stop words didn't removed automatically, set STOP_WORD_CLEAN to "manual" in config.py

-+ only if persian words are reversed, make ARABIC_RESHAPER to True
++ only if Persian words are reversed, make ARABIC_RESHAPER to True

-+ line color and line width are for s aplitter line between text and whitespace, it maybe good for some cases
++ line color and line width are for splitter line between text and whitespace, it maybe good for some cases